xjw1001001/IGCrebuild/docs/yang2014_examples/section_4_2_4_poisson_aa/main.rst

 .. _section_4_2_4_poisson_aa:

-Section 4.2.4 poisson amino acid model
+section 4.2.4 poisson amino acid model
 ======================================

 This is from section 4.2.4 of